Jakub-Vasicek/WDVV-computations/WDVV-6c/README.txt

-The programms contained in this folder sole the problem of finding a third-order local Hamiltonian operator for the second Dubrovin's normal form.
+The programs contained in this folder sole the problem of finding a third-order local Hamiltonian operator for the second Dubrovin's normal form.

  1) w6_dubrovin_eta2.red